 Please fill out this form for any technical problems that occur in the Two-Way Interactive Television classroom.
-Send a copy of this form to the I-CAN Coordinator at P.O.
+Send a copy of this form to

+the I-CAN Coordinator at P.O.
 Box 156, Natoma, Kansas 67651.
 Leave a copy on the console for the repairman.

+SITE: NAME:

+Describe the problem:

+Problem is with: Audio Video Both Give name of the sites involved with the technical problem:

+·

-SITE: NAME: Problem is with: Audio Video Both .
-Give name of the sites involved with the technical problem: Date and time of occurrence: What I did to attempt to solve the problem: This portion of the form should be filled out by the repairman and returned to the Coordinator at the above address.
+This portion of the form should be filled out by the repairman and returned to the Coordinator at the above address.

 What was the cause of the problem?

+Repairs needed:

+Equipment Replaced:

-Repairs needed: Equipment Replaced: Date of repair: Signature:
+Date of repair:Signature: